Towards Inclusive Communication: A Unified Framework for Generating Spoken Language from Sign, Lip, and Audio: Introduction

 However, training a unified model across heterogeneous modalities presents new challenges.
 While the model performs well on audio-based tasks such as ASR and AVSR, it learns more slowly on visually grounded tasks like VSR and SLT, likely due to the higher complexity of extracting linguistic information from sign gestures and lip movements.
 Notably, VSR shows limited generalization when trained jointly.
 To mitigate this, we introduce a two-stage training strategy: we first focus on visual tasks to ensure more stable learning, and then fine-tune the model jointly across all modalities to balance performance.
 Beyond performance, our approach offers new possibilities for building inclusive communication tools, especially for users with varying hearing abilities, by enabling flexible interaction through multiple input types.

-The contributions of this paper can be summarized as: \begin{itemize} \item \textbf{Unified Tri-Modal Architecture} We propose a single, unified framework that flexibly integrates sign language, lip movements, and audio, supporting various modality combinations for spoken-language generation tasks (SLT, VSR, ASR, AVSR) within a single model
+The contributions of this paper can be summarized as: \begin{itemize} \item \textbf{A Unified Tri-Modal Framework} A single architecture that flexibly integrates sign language, lip movements, and audio to perform SLT, VSR, ASR, and AVSR within one model.

-\item \textbf{Linguistic Role of Lip Movements in SLT} We demonstrate that explicitly modeling lip movements as a separate modality significantly enhances sign language translation, highlighting their value as essential non-manual cues in sign language.
+\item \textbf{Novel Linguistic Insight on SLT} The first empirical evidence that explicitly modeling lip movements as a separate modality significantly enhances sign language translation by capturing non-manual cues.

-\item \textbf{Two-stage multi-task learning strategy.} We introduce a two-stage learning schedule that first focuses on visual tasks, then jointly optimizes all objectives, improving SLT and VSR while preserving ASR and AVSR performance. \end{itemize}
+\item \textbf{An Effective Two-Stage Training Strategy} A specialized training schedule that resolves the learning imbalance between visual and audio tasks, optimizing performance across all modalities. \end{itemize}